Mission Honduras LeMars: Current News

-One of the families who now receives health care Wherever there is a human being, there is an opportunity for kindness.
+Wherever there is a human being, there is an opportunity for kindness. ~ Seneca

-It is our mission to attack poverty in the 'third poorest country' in the western hemisphere through water projects, food program initiatives, and health care.
+It is our mission to attack poverty in the 'second poorest country' in the western hemisphere through water projects, food program initiatives, housing, health care and education.

 • 40,000 children throughout the world die every day from malnutrition, starvation, & hunger-related diseases